AdityaVijay1/CMSLearningJournal/assignment-1-learning-journal.md

 - Measurable:

 Monitor user engagement through comments, forum participation, and content sharing, aiming for a 20% increase within three months.
 Implement tools to track user interactions and analyze engagement metrics.
+This can be done through google analytics.
 Increase online engagement by implementing features like contacting us, product menus, and online ordering, which can be tracked through viewing active user numbers, content engagement (the specific web pages), and feedback.
 Track the growth of user accounts and participation within this segmented section to see how the targeted customer base engages and whether this dedicated segment has an impact.

 - Achievable: